 - Be concise.
 It’s best to write about only one issue at a time.
 HOWEVER, since all of these issues are somewhat connected you can write about more than one issue, but keep each issue to one paragraph.
 Sometimes less is more.

 - Clearly state your point/concern early in the letter.
-“I am concerned that an August 31 re-entry, the repurposing of Professional Development Days (etc.) will negatively impact our public education system, students, families, local businesses (whatever is most appropriate to your concern).
+“I am concerned that principals are being removed from the bargaining unit, Winnipeg will become one region while others remain very small etc. will negatively impact our public education system, students, families, local businesses (whatever is most appropriate to your concern).

 - Request that a particular action be taken.
 When writing to a politician, always have a solution to the problem.
-For example, “I urge you to use the $85.4 million in federal education funding to hire more staff, increase access to teacher and student mental health resources, provide sick time coverage for substitutes, and deliver much higher levels of direct public health support to all schools.
-This will help ensure that students and teachers are being given the necessary resources and supports in order to improvce students’ learning conditions and teachers’ working conditions.”
+For example, “I urge you to increase access to teacher and student mental health resources, vote against Bill 64 etc.”

 - Aim for the public interest.
 Explain why you think your request will benefit the public as a whole, not simply you and your friends or colleagues.